developertown/frontend/react/environments.md

 #### Browser Cache

 Note the script tag which loads the `env.js` includes a `REACT_APP_VERSION` environment variable which is expected to be defined at **build** time by the build server.
 The version is included in the script tag to help bust the browser cache.
 It should be noted that if code with `REACT_APP_VERSION=1.0.0` is deployed to an environment with **runtime** environment variables A then redeployed to the same environment with new **runtime** environment variables it is possible some users may receive a cached version of the environment variables still.
-Steps should be taken to invalidate the cache if redeploying with new **runtime** environment variables
+Steps should be taken to invalidate the cache if redeploying with new **runtime** environment variables.

+**NOTE**: By default, `envjs-builder.js` will inject a dynamic `REACT_APP_VERSION` environment variable into `env.js` (based on timestamp) if none is supplied by the external environment or build system.

 #### Using env.sh for local development